lwsporcello/lacework-detection-efficacy/README.md

   3. Execute stage 2 binary
   4. Beacon once to the C2 server, then terimnate

+This binary will be executed in the background, and usually takes 1 minute or less to complete.

 ### lw-stage-2
 This binary will:
   1. Download install-demo-1.sh bash script, which can be used to install an XMRig coin miner